SaketTommundrum/Project_2/README.md

 To Run The following code
-1. first open two terminal
+1. first open two terminals
 2. In one terminal run the commandn cd backend this will change the directory of the folder to backend
 3. Next run the npm i command
 4. Then run the npm start this will run the backend server